Miss-ikky/Mywiki/EJPT/Web Application Penetration Testing/Labs.md

 ![[Pasted image 20230926180039.png]]

 Select form based authentication
+Right click on the POST request, navigate to "Include in Context" and select on "Default Context".
 ![[Pasted image 20230926180141.png]]
 Make sure user mode is enabled
 Use the spider to do enumaration

 ##### Scanning web Applications with Nikto